Political Appointees in the Biden-Harris Administration

 Jennifer Rodriguez

-Confidential Assistant, Office of General Council
+Special Assistant, Office of General Counsel

 Jennifer joins the Biden-Harris administration after working on the coordinated campaign in the battleground state of Florida, where she served as the Digital Communities Manager.
 Prior to joining the campaign, she graduated from the University of Florida in May of 2020 and has continued her education by pursuing a Master's in Public Policy from George Washington University.
 She is a proud native of Miami, Florida.